spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/cluster-management/create-cluster.md

 ## Prerequisites

-- Network access to the Edge device's port where EMC is exposed.
+- Network access to the Edge device’s IP and port where EMC is exposed.
 The default port is 5080.

 - Credentials to log into EMC.
 Any OS user can be used to log in to EMC.